bormaxi8080/osint-timeline/DRAFT.md

 NostrVPN is a Rust workspace for a Tailscale-style mesh VPN control plane built on Nostr signaling and userspace WireGuard.
 It includes the `nvpn` CLI plus a Tauri/Svelte app codebase that targets desktop and mobile platforms: https://github.com/mmalmi/nostr-vpn

-as-aip-blocks.
+as-ip-blocks.
 Daily-updated datasets of autonomous systems (AS) with active BGP prefix announcements.
 Only includes AS that have announced at least one prefix within the last 90 days.
 No APIs, no databases - just simple file downloads: https://github.com/ipverse/as-ip-blocks/

-Wi-Fi Arsenal OSINT Collection. https://github.com/0x90/wifi-arsenal

 ----

 **Hardware & Devices:**

+Wi-Fi Arsenal OSINT Collection: https://github.com/0x90/wifi-arsenal

 ----

 **New from CyberDetective:**

+APILEECH.
+An extension for analysing a page’s source code, retrieving a list of POST/GET requests on the fly, analysing comments and errors, and capture data from social media profiles (Twitter, Facebook, TikTok, etc.): https://chromewebstore.google.com/detail/apileech/nmcppdbckijfleddncfidbcmenhcmjbh

 ----